 Orbital flights with PrecisionFlight can be used to collect Oblique imagery on your area of interest for improved 3 Dimensional outputs.
 Typically an orbital flight will be paired with Nadir images collected in the Grid flight mode.
 The key to capturing quality data in this orbital process is variation.
 To create a good looking 3D model from these flight methods you must vary your flight altitudes and camera angles according to the structure you are focusing on for the survey.
 Here we will discuss the general flight process and settings of the Orbital Flight Mode.
 For further details on quality data collection for 3 Dimensional outputs check out our Guidelines of Quality 3D outputs section of the knowledge base.

-1. Review our PrecisionFlight checklist section to inspect equipment before leaving to the field location as well as necessary in field pre flight checks on the drone.
+Make sure to download our Pre-Flight Checklist to inspect equipment before leaving to the field location as well as preflight checks on the drone.
 This will include physical checks of the equipment as well as necessary steps to take in the DJI Go software before a PrecisionFlight survey.

 We typically recommend an area that is free of obstacles and obstructions for at least 20 meters in all directions of the drone’s takeoff location.